falcosecurity/falco/README.md

 ## How to Contribute

-Please refer to the [contributing guide](https://github.com/falcosecurity/.github/blob/main/CONTRIBUTING.md) and the [code of conduct](https://github.com/falcosecurity/evolution/blob/main/CODE_OF_CONDUCT.md) for more information on how to contribute.
+Please refer to the [Contributing](https://github.com/falcosecurity/.github/blob/main/CONTRIBUTING.md) guide and the [Code of Conduct](https://github.com/falcosecurity/evolution/blob/main/CODE_OF_CONDUCT.md) for more information on how to contribute.

 ## Join the Community

-To get involved with the Falco Project please visit the [community repository](https://github.com/falcosecurity/community) to find more information and ways to get involved.
+To get involved with the Falco Project please visit the [Community](https://github.com/falcosecurity/community) repository to find more information and ways to get involved.

 If you have any questions about Falco or contributing, do not hesitate to file an issue or contact the Falco maintainers and community members for assistance.